Polystability of Stokes representations and differential Galois groups: Introduction

 \subsection{Summary of main results}

 In this section we will summarise the main results in a short uncluttered form, with links to the references to the full definitions (mainly in \cite{twcv}).
-(An overview of the simpler $\GL_n(\IC)$ set-up is in \cite{tops} \S13.)
+More details are in the body of the article, and an overview of the simpler $\GL_n(\IC)$ set-up is in \cite{tops} \S13.

 Let $\Si$ be a smooth compact complex algebraic curve (i.e. a compact Riemann surface) and let $\ba\subset \Si$ be a finite non-empty subset.
 Let $G$ be a connected complex reductive group.